 Sharps items are accepted at Council's annual household chemical clean out collection.
 Items can be taken to collection points at Batemans Bay, Moruya and Narooma, free of charge.

 You can also contact your local vet or produce and rural supplier to see if they will accept sharps.

 If you find a needle or syringe in a public place, contact the NSW Needle Clean Up Hotline to have the items safely removed on:

 Most importantly, do not attempt to pick up the needle or syringe.

-- Safe Sharps - find a sharps disposal point near you
+- NSW Needle and Syringe Program outlets - find a sharps disposal point near you - NSW Government Health

 - Community sharps disposal options in NSW - NSW Government Health